Tunous/XCAppTest/README.md

     - `run("Activity name") { ... }`

 All of the above assertion functions have optional message as last parameter that can be used to configure what is displayed if assertion fails.
 For example: `element.assertExists("My element should be visible")`.
-Additionally you can configure assertion timeout globally by modifying `XCAppTestTimeout.default` or per call via `timeout` parameter.
-For example: `XCAppTestTimeout.default = 3`, `element.assertExists(timeout: 3)`.
+Additionally you can configure assertion timeout globally by modifying `XCAppTestConfig.defaultTimeout` or per call via `timeout` parameter.
+For example: `XCAppTestConfig.defaultTimeout = 3`, `element.assertExists(timeout: 3)`.
 For details see [documentation](https://swiftpackageindex.com/Tunous/XCAppTest/main/documentation/xcapptest).

 ## Example